kexiZeroing/kexiZeroing.github.io/src/posts/swr-swc-msw.md

 SWC is now a mature replacement for Babel, which was used in Vite 3.0.
 Vite 4.0 adds support for SWC.
 From Vite 4, two plugins are available for React projects with different tradeoffs.
 - `@vitejs/plugin-react` is the default Vite plugin for React projects, which uses esbuild and Babel.
-- `@vitejs/plugin-react-swc` uses SWC to transform your code. *(SWC is a compiler, whereas esbuild is a bundler)*
+- `@vitejs/plugin-react-swc` uses SWC to transform your code.

 > 1. SWC is a compiler, whereas esbuild is a bundler.
 SWC has limited bundling capabilities, so if you're looking for something to traverse your code and generate a single file, esbuild is what you want.
 > 2. `tsup` is the simplest way to bundle your TypeScript libraries with no config, powered by esbuild.
-It can bundle anything that's supported by Node.js natively, namely `.js`, `.json`, `.mjs`.
-And TypeScript `.ts`, `.tsx`.
+It can bundle anything that's supported by Node.js natively, namely `.js`, `.json`, `.mjs`, and TypeScript `.ts`, `.tsx`.

 ### Oxc - The JavaScript Oxidation Compiler
 Oxc is building a parser, linter, formatter, transpiler, minifier, resolver ... all written in Rust.
+This project shares the same philosophies as Biome.
+JavaScript tooling could be rewritten in a more performant language.

 [Oxlint](https://oxc-project.github.io/docs/guide/usage/linter.html) is a JavaScript linter designed to catch erroneous or useless code without requiring any configurations by default.
 It is generally available at December 12, 2023.